-PCS currently has 16 active CAMP sites throughout Harris County and has plans to add more sites to the network.
-In addition, PCS has deployed a Rapid Ambient Air Monitoring (RAAM) van for monitoring both during times of disaster and "blue-sky" days.
-Keeping up, PCS continues to add to and update portable monitors to monitor multiple air pollutants.
+To date, PCS has established 11 active CAMP sites throughout Harris County and plans to soon deploy a Rapid Ambient Air Monitoring (RAAM) van for monitoring both during times of disaster and "blue-sky" days.
+In addition, multiple portable monitors have been acquired enabling PCS to monitor multiple air pollutants.

-CONCRETE BATCH PLANT PROGRAM
+CONCRETE BATCH PLANT INITIATIVE

-There are approximately 145 concrete batch plants (CBP) in Harris County.
+There are approximately 135 concrete batch plants (CBP) in Harris County.
 CBPs are known to produce fine particulate, airborne waste that generates a significant amount of citizen concerns and/or complaints.
-In early 2020 PCS implemented an initiative to regularly inspect the CBPs operating within Harris County's jurisdiction to better ensure compliance with air and stormwater quality permits.
-The initiative has been a success, to the point where it is now recognized as a program.
-The universe for inspections has grown as well.
-Soil stabilization, aggregate storage, and concrete crushing plants, all PM sources, have been added to the types of facilities inspected in addition to the CBPs, and the initially assigned positions to implement the initiative are now permanent.
+In early 2020 PCS implemented an initiative to regularly inspect the CBPs operating within Harris County's jurisdiction to better ensure compliance with air and stormwater quality permits and committed two full-time investigators to the project.